-- i. the research report be noted; - ii. a Council officer take part in the first roundtable discussion of the report between 10.00am -12:30pm on Tuesday 22 May 2018 (venue to be confirmed); - iii. the Council take part in any further meetings as required; - iv.
-Officers provide an update to the Committee on a regular basis.
+- the research report be noted; - ii. a Council officer take part in the first roundtable discussion of the report between 10.00am -12:30pm on Tuesday 22 May 2018 (venue to be confirmed); - iii. the Council take part in any further meetings as required.

-ACTION BY: Claire Fox, Good Relations Officer
+Prepared by: Claire Fox, Good Relations Officer